PRosenb/DeepSleepScheduler/README.md

 # Arduino DeepSleepScheduler Library #
 https://github.com/PRosenb/DeepSleepScheduler

-## Introduction ##
-DeepSleepScheduler is a lightwight, cooperative task scheduler library with configurable sleep and task supervision.
+DeepSleepScheduler is a lightweight, cooperative task scheduler library with configurable sleep and task supervision.

 ## Features ##
 - Easy to use